RodrigoAlves00/RodrigoAlves00/README.md

 Telecommunications Electrical Engineer with extensive knowledge in computer networks and TCP/IP architecture, proficient in data analysis, Docker, and Backend with Django,delivering consistent results.

-In the midst of a career transition, I am seeking to deepen my knowledge and skills in application migration to the cloud, with a focus on
+ I am seeking to deepen my knowledge and skills in application migration to the cloud, with a focus on

 the AWS platform.
 Aimed at optimizing costs and enhancing performance through cloud computing.